Aphasia Lab Leadership

 Nicholas Riccardi

-Nicholas Riccardi, Ph.D., is a postdoctoral fellow.
+Nicholas Riccardi, Ph.D., is a postdoctoral fellow with the Aphasia Lab.
 Nick graduated with a B.A. in Experimental Psychology from the University of South Carolina.
 He then completed his Ph.D. in 2023 at the University of South Carolina, where he used neuroimaging and neurostimulation to study how language is organized in the brain.
 Nick also uses neuroimaging to understand the neural correlates of language impairments post-stroke.
 He now works primarily with the Aging Brain Cohort, where his focus is on investigating brain health and cognition across the lifespan.
 He continues to collaborate with the Aphasia Lab and is part of an ongoing effort to establish a South Carolina Alzeihmer’s Disease Research Center.

 Doctoral Students